 Carrie Buchanan is board certified in pediatrics and developmental-behavioral pediatrics.
 After graduating from fellowship at Greenville Health System,

-The Center for Translational Research Team's efforts include a range of multidisciplinary approaches to the study of neurodevelopmental disabilities, specifically
+Dr. Buchanan's work include a range of multidisciplinary approaches to the study of neurodevelopmental disabilities, specifically intellectual disability

-She will also be involved in the development of a Fragile X Syndrome Clinic and a Phelan-McDermid Syndrome Clinic where her focus will be primarily
+the development of a Fragile X Syndrome Clinic and a Phelan-McDermid Syndrome Clinic where her focus is primarily behavioral management.

 Office (864) 250-7944